jrroosevelt/VS2PCG/VS2PCG_Card_Clarifications.md

 ---

-Q: Cable attacks Luke and both use their powers (Impervious Skin (no other effects are played).
-Has Luke's power worn off by the time Cable's power stuns him
+Q: Cable attacks Luke and both use their powers (**Ultimate Soldier** and **Impervious Skin**) - no other effects are played.
+Has Luke's power worn off by the time Cable's power stuns him?

+A: Cable's power triggers at the end of combat, so Luke Cages' power has already expired by the time Cable's power has resolved.
+So yes, Luke gets a wound.

+^(Source: FB Post - Chad Daniel)

+# M4A1 Pulse Rifle

 # [Mad Thinker](http://vs.tcgbrowser.com/images/cards/big/FAN-040.jpg)
 *Set: The Fantastic Battles*